Skip to main content

 35 ILCS 5/221(b-1) establishes that issuance fees from RE-HTC projects are deposited into the HPAF.
 35 ILCS 5/221(c-1) requires that moneys in the HPAF be used to fund RE-HTC economic impact reports and suggests their contents.

-The commissioning of the 2023 economic impact report adhered to current State of Illinois’ procurement policies.
+The commissioning of the 2023 and 2025 economic impact reports adhered to current State of Illinois’ procurement policies.
 On April 20, 2022, IDNR issued a Request for Quote under Bid Solicitation number 22-422DNR-DIREC-B-28925 for the analysis of the impacts of the RE-HTC and IL-HTC programs from 2000 through 2022.
 PlaceEconomics, a private-sector firm with over thirty years’ experience in analyzing the economic impacts of historic preservation, was awarded the contract on June 23, 2022.
-From October 3 through October 7, 2022, SHPO staff and three PlaceEconomics staff visited several completed and ongoing IL-HTC and RE-HTC projects and interviewed a variety of stakeholders, from mayors to residents, developers to small-business owners.
+Due to the success of the first Economic Impact REport (EIR), SHPO staff was authorized to contract directly with PlaceEconomics for the second report, and that contract was executed on August 18, 2024.
+From September 30 through October 3, 2024, SHPO staff and three PlaceEconomics staff visited several completed and ongoing IL-HTC and RE-HTC projects throughout the state and interviewed a variety of stakeholders, from mayors to residents, developers to small-business owners.

 Footer